music-encoding/sibmei/README.md

 This will build the plugin and and watch your source files for changes, re-building the plugin as you edit and save.

-**To make your changes to the Manuscript code active, you will need to "unload" and "reload" the plugin in Sibelius.**
+**To make your changes to the Manuscript code active, you will need to "unload" and "reload" the plugin in Sibelius.** (File => Plug-ins => Edit Plug-ins, then Select the Sibmei plugin, then click Unload, then click Reload).

 ## Unit tests